 In some cases, surgery may be offered by orthopaedic surgeons.
 A podiatrist can also provide post-surgical support to improve the function and appearance of your feet.

-Podiatrists also diagnose and treat a variety of skin and nail conditions affecting the feet.
+Podiatrists also diagnose and manage a variety of skin and nail conditions affecting the feet.
 These may include fungal infections, warts, and ingrown toenails.
-They use different methods to treat these conditions, including medication, laser therapy, and surgery.
+They use different methods to manage these conditions, including medication, laser therapy, and surgery.

-In addition to treatment, podiatrists also offer advice on proper foot hygiene and care to prevent future infections and conditions.
+In addition to management solutions, podiatrists also offer advice on proper foot hygiene and care to prevent future infections and conditions.

 Diabetic Foot Care